openai/chatgpt-retrieval-plugin/README.md

 Note that metadata filters in queries are not yet supported.
 For detailed setup instructions, refer to [`/docs/providers/llama/setup.md`](/docs/providers/llama/setup.md).

+#### Searchium

+[Searchium](https://www.searchium.ai/) is a vector search accelerator based on in memory compute APU (Associative Processing Unit)
+Searchium makes it easy to scale seamlessly to billions of vectors.
+Searchium is based on the first purpose built accelerator for vector databases, to enable high-throughput, fast and scalable search.
+For detailed setup instructions, refer to [`/docs/providers/searchium/setup.md`](/docs/providers/searchium/setup.md).

 ### Running the API locally

 To run the API locally, you first need to set the requisite environment variables with the `export` command: